ShipBit/slickgpt/README.md

 ### Change advanced settings

 SlickGPT allows you to customize all parameters the OpenAI API offers to your liking.
 You can change the model, temperature, top_p, and frequency_penalty parameters to get the best results.
-You can also set the the chat context (or "system" message) to guide the AI model and shape its behaviour and answers and even use "stop sequences" to limit the answers you get.
+You can also set the chat context (or "system" message) to guide the AI model and shape its behaviour and answers and even use "stop sequences" to limit the answers you get.

 <a href="static/docu/settings.png">
   <img src="static/docu/settings.png" alt="Settings" height="300">